-In recent years companies have started offering bundles of basic service, features, unlimited long distance, etc. for one fixed price.
-It has been difficult for some traditional phone companies to offer these bundles with the flexibility and speed they want to because of the detailed regulatory protections that applied.
+In recent years companies have started offering bundles of basic service, features, unlimited long distance, etc., for one fixed price.
+It has been difficult for some traditional phone companies to offer these bundles with the flexibility and speed they want because of the detailed regulatory tariff protections.

-In 2007 the legislature passed a law allowing the commission to lift some of those regulations as they apply to bundles, provided that the companies continue to offer customers the option of buying their telephone service from the tariff in the traditional way.
-In September 2007 the commission approved the first set of petitions for minimal regulation of bundles - from Fairpoint, Rainier, Verizon and Embarq.
+In 2007 the legislature passed a law allowing the commission to lift some of those regulations as they apply to bundles, provided that the companies continue to offer customers the option of buying their telephone service from the tariff.
+In September 2007 the commission approved the first set of petitions for minimal regulation of bundles - from FairPoint, Rainier Connect, Verizon (now Frontier), and Embarq (now CenturyLink).
 Below are links to company specific petitions for minimal regulation of bundled telecommunications services.

 The records of those petitions can be found by following the case links at the bottom of this page.

-When ordering telephone service, the customer should consider whether they want the convenience and overall price discounts of a bundle or the more traditional, regulated services from the tariff.
+When ordering telephone service, the customer should consider whether they want the convenience of a bundle or the more traditional, individual, regulated services from the tariff.

-Here's a link to a list of company tariffs for Washington customers.
-For help understanding the tariff, call the company or call the commission's Consumer Protection Help Line at 1-888-333-WUTC (9882)
+For help in understanding the tariff, call the company or call the commission's Consumer Protection Help Line at 1-888-333-WUTC (9882).

-For more information telephone services, visit our Consumer Telephone page.
+For more information about telephone services, visit our Consumer Telephone page.

-- 071573 Mashell Telecom, Inc. Petition for Bundled Services
+071573 Rainier Connect - Mashell Telecom, Inc. Petition for Bundled Services

-- 071574 Verizon Northwest Inc. Petition for Bundled Services
+071574 Frontier - Verizon Northwest Inc. Petition for Bundled Services

-- 071575 United Telephone Company of the Northwest Petition for Bundled Services
+071575 CenturyLink - United Telephone Company of the Northwest Petition for Bundled Services